castorini/pyserini/README.md

 Next, you'll need to clone and build [Anserini](http://anserini.io/).
 It makes sense to put both `pyserini/` and `anserini/` in a common folder.
 After you've successfully built Anserini, copy the fatjar, which will be `target/anserini-X.Y.Z-SNAPSHOT-fatjar.jar` into `pyserini/resources/jars/`.
-All the instructions about installing Python additional dependencies with `pip` also applies here (see above).
+All the instructions about installing additional Python dependencies above also applies here.

 You can confirm everything is working by running the unit tests: